json-api/json-api/format/index.md

 In a compound document, linked resources **MUST** be included as resource objects in a top level `"linked"` object, in which they are grouped together in arrays according to their type.

-The type of each relationship **MAY** be specified in a resource-level or top- level `"links"` object with the `"type"` key.
-This facilitates lookups of linked resource objects by the client.

 ```javascript
 {